 See also Thomas Schelling, and many other engineering and economics papers I haven’t heard of yet.
 Minimum power principle.
 Economics of standards.
 Partial contracts.
 Power outlets.
+The disputed economics of QWERTY.
 Peyton Young on which side of the road you drive on.

 […] this is where Jon Postel caused a problem, back in 1981, when he coined the robustness principle: “Be conservative in what you do, be liberal in what you accept from others.”